gchq/sleeper/docs/development/conventions.md

 }
 ```

+## Null handling

+Whenever it's necessary to have an empty value, we prefer a non-null value, e.g. a no-op instead of a null for a
+Supplier object.

+We avoid any need for null checks, except in data classes.
+In a data class, a field can be null if it's optional by
+necessity.
+We prefer to use an Optional to expose the value outside the class.
+Wherever possible, we avoid using
+null values in a class responsible for logic, wiring or high level policy.

+We avoid ever using null as an uninitialised value.
+We avoid leaving fields uninitialised, except in a builder, where
+fields will be set before the object is built.
+Wherever possible we ensure an object is fully initialised
+after it's constructed.
+We avoid passing null as a parameter to a function.

 ## Ordering within a Java class

 We try to keep to this ordering of elements in a class declaration: